dimkir/nightmare-lambda-tutorial/docs/HOW-TO-RUN-NIGHTMARE-ON-LAMBDA.md

   - Runtime `node4.3`
   - Memory size `1GB` (Selecting `1GB` of memory would automatically match up with faster instance which will unzip binary package in a jiffy)
+  - Timeout of `60` seconds (Downloading & installing Electron along with Xvfb and running Nightmare crawl of the site will take longer than default timeout of 3 seconds.
+We recommend 60 or at least 30 seconds).
+  - Deployment package zip from the previous step

 There are  many ways you can create lambda function on AWS